KIT-FAST/modalAnalysis-OMA-EMA/README.md

 }
 ```

+For information about how to cite this repository see the [citation.cff](citation.cff).

 ## Contributing

 If you have questions about the usage of this repository, then head over to the issues.